petersbingham/reskit/CONTRIBUTING.md

 ## Conventions

+### Naming
+ - Follows PEP8, with the following exceptions:
+ - Function names can have an upper case letter if that letter represents a scattering matrix. (eg get_elastic_Smat).
+ - Function parameters can have an upper case if that letter represents a documented math variable (eg Npnts).
+ - Otherwise, variable names must always be lower case.
+ - The matfuncutil and tisutils containers have a lower case initial letter to indicate if discrete or continuous.
+Otherwise follows CapWord convention (eg dSmat).

 ### Matrix indices
  - When annotating results: One based with m,n for subscripts.
  - When indexing in code: Zero based with i,j for index reference.